pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As I was sitting there in the workshop, thinking about all the above, the answer came to me slowly but clearly.
 Because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
-It didn't really matter as much whether a was open or not, but it was useful to know that a researcher took some data, put it in such and such tool, and something came out at the end.
-Really, we could look at the research process in a more _functional_ way, with the tools or other smaller parts of the process as black boxes within a bigger process.
-It is the _process_ that needs to be open and replicable, not the tools (not to say that we don't want open tooling---it can make certain things so much easier, but we need to be free to use the right tool for the job).
-I had the question, _why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ I'm reminded of what the humanist Jeffrey Schnapp says in [his presentation] on knowledge design, that the process _is_ the product.
+It didn't really matter as much whether a tool was open or not, but it _was_ useful to know that a researcher took some data, put it in such and such tool, and that something came out at the end.
+What if we could look at the research process in a more _functional_ way, with the tools or other smaller parts of the process as [black boxes][black box] within a bigger process?
+It is the _process_ that needs to be open and replicable, not the tools (not to say that we don't want open tooling---it can make certain things so much easier, but we need to be free to use the right tool for the job). _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ I'm reminded of what the humanist Jeffrey Schnapp says in [his presentation] on knowledge design, that the process _is_ the product.

 If we don't make the process explicit, how will we be able to share, reproduce, or assess the differences?
-If we keep the process implicit, or even leave it to post facto analysis alone to attempt to reveal it, we are missing the whole point, and we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively common will be impeded.
+If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we are missing the whole point, and we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively common will be impeded.